MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/named-entities-use.md

 ## Workloads and services that support named entities

 - **Microsoft 365 eDiscovery** supports the use of named entities in Substrate services.
-- **Microsoft Defender for Cloud Apps** supports the use of named entities in Defender for Cloud Apps policies.
+- **Microsoft Defender for Cloud Apps** supports the use of named entities in Defender for Cloud Apps policies in the Defender for Cloud apps portal.
 - **Insider Risk Management** supports the use of named entities in Substrate services.
 - **Records Management** supports the use of named entities.
 - **Exact Data Match Sensitive Information Types** supports the use of named entities.